a-sadi07/Netflix_Movie_Data_Analysis/Tesco_Superstore_Sales_Data_Analysis/README.md

 * Data cleaning and preparation

-Exploratory Data Analysis (EDA)
+* Exploratory Data Analysis (EDA)

-Identifying sales patterns and trends
+I* dentifying sales patterns and trends

-Category and product-level insights
+* Category and product-level insights

-Visualization using Plotly, Matplotlib, and Seaborn
+* Visualization using Plotly, Matplotlib, and Seaborn

 The project is fully implemented in a Jupyter Notebook for clarity and reproducibility.

+Technologies Used

+* Python

+* Pandas

+* Plotly (interactive charts)

+* Jupyter Notebook

+  Visualizations

+The notebook includes:

+* Interactive Plotly bar charts

+* Sales trend line charts

+* Category-wise comparisons

+* Heatmaps and distribution plots

+* KPI summarie

+  Disclaimer

+This project uses fully fictional, synthetic data for practice.
+Store names such as “ASDA” or “Tesco” are used only as examples.
+There is no real sales data, and this project is not associated with any real retailer.

+License

+You may freely use, modify, or reference this project for your own learning and portfolio.